Wind Turbine Certification and Incentive Eligibility

-The growth of distributed wind is often tied to state and utility incentives and rebates.
+The growth of distributed wind is often tied to federal, state, and utility incentives and rebates.
 Independent certification by SWCC has been identified as a pathway to eligibility for numerous incentives, and several programs are beginning to require certification.

 In order to promote confidence that small and medium wind turbines installed with public assistance and ratepayer funding have been tested for safety, function, performance and durability, and to establish consistency in wind turbine ratings, SWCC advises agencies to transition to offering wind incentives only for turbines that are certified to AWEA 9.1 – 2009 or relevant sections of IEC 61400 by an independent certification body such as the SWCC.

-Wisconsin’s Focus on Energy and Energy Trust of Oregon have led the way to require certification for small wind turbines to qualify for incentives.
+Wisconsin’s Focus on Energy and Energy Trust of Oregon helped lead the way to require certification for small wind turbines to qualify for incentives.
 Energy Trust of Oregon began requiring certification from SWCC or other independent, accredited certification body as of May 2012.

 For wind turbines with a swept area greater than 200 square meters, the Energy Trust and other agencies require certification to applicable sections of IEC 61400-1 or IEC 61400-2 from an accredited, independent certification body, such as Germanischer Lloyd, along with a full technical review including documentation of performance, safety and durability, including reported production demonstrating reliable operation (12 months of wind speed data coupled with monthly energy production information maintaining operational availability of at least 90%) of that model of equipment at retail installation in North America with annual average wind speeds of at least 12 mph at hub height and an owner/operator who is available for interview.